The Effects of Not Caring for Your Lawn

 More Pests and Weeds

-With regular lawn care, you’re doing your part in terms of pest and weed control.
+With regular lawn care, you’re doing your part in terms of pest and weed control and the experts from Team Veterans Pest Control can be of help.
 Without it, you are risking the harboring of insects that can do real damage, such as fire ants that can destroy your lawn.
 Not only that, they can bite your kids, pets or guests.
 Weeds detract from the overall look of your lawn, plus with regular maintenance, you can stop them before they sprout.

 Harming the Environment